dzaima/CBQN/docs/system.md

 | `•rand`       | seeds with system time (can be hard-coded by setting the C macro `RANDSEED`), same algorithm as `•MakeRand` |
 | `•bit`        | Fields: `_cast`; casting an sNaN bit pattern to a float is undefined behavior |

-# CBQN-specific system functions
+# CBQN-specific system functions and extensions

+## `•file.MapBytes`

+`mmap`s file at path `𝕩` as an 8-bit signed integer array; Use `•bit._cast` to interpret as other types, and `↓`/`↑` to select only a part of the file.

 ## `•term`

-Besides the previously mentioned supported things, `•term.OutRaw` and `•term.ErrRaw` output the given bytes directly to the specific stream, without any trailing newline.
+`•term.OutRaw` and `•term.ErrRaw` output the given bytes directly to the specific stream, without any trailing newline.
 May be removed once a proper interface for stream I/O has been made.

 ## `•_while_`